SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Speed of movement.

 **modes**
-Movement modes that can be used by the game entity.
+Type of movements that can be used.

 ## ability.type.Named